hiranumn/BackpropDemonstration/README.md

 Fill in `update()`.

-Here is the derivation of the partial gradient with respect to W_i.
-This might become handy later when you implement backpropagaion.

 # Step 3.3: Implementing `train()` [?? pts]
 The `train()` function performs [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) to optimize your model.
 For each iteration, it randomly samples one datapoint with replacement, approximates the true gradients, and updates `weights` via gradient descent.
 The function takes 4 arguments.
 - `data`: a list of datapoints